FAQ

 Beltr works with audio files you own.
 It does not stream from or connect to any streaming service.

 Studio recordings produce the best results.
-Live recordings, tracks with heavy effects, or low-bitrate files may produce lower quality separation.
+Live recordings, tracks with heavy effects, or low-bitrate files may produce lower-quality separation.

 Guests scan a QR code displayed on the TV screen.
-It opens a web page on their phone — no app download, no account required.
+It opens a web page on their phone.
+No app download, no account required.

 No hard limit.
 All connected phones can queue songs, browse the library, and vote on what plays next.